mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 href="#creating-editing-notices">creating/editing extra notices and questions</a> for a category.

+You may also be able to configure categories to allow anonymous reporting if you have this option available.
+If this is not available then contact us to discuss it.

 Categories can be made ‘staff only’, where they are only available to logged-in members of staff, not members of the public.
 This could be used for e.g. contact centre staff to leave reports in categories that you still want to be